Mariners return from three-game hiatus with strong start from Yusei Kikuchi to beat Rangers

 The Mariners pushed the lead to 3-0 in the fourth inning.
 Facing lefty John King, who was making his MLB debut, the Mariners loaded the bases when Seager was hit by a pitch, France walked and Jose Marmolejos singled to right.
 Evan White came to the plate and smoked a double off the left-field wall to score a pair of runners.

-White finished the night with two hits and two walks and two RBIs.
-His 19 RBIs are third most among American League rookies.
+White finished the night with two hits and two walks and two RBI.
+His 19 RBI are third most among American League rookies.

+“The biggest thing for me is just slowing the game down,” White said in a postgame video call.
+“As I’m walking up to the plate, I’m just talking to myself — stay within yourself, stay to the middle and make something happen.”

 After struggling for an extended stretch early in the season, White is starting to come out of it.
-In his last seven games, he’s got eight hits in 23 at-bats with three doubles, a homer and 10 RBIs.
+In his last seven games, he’s got eight hits in 23 at-bats with three doubles, a homer and 10 RBI.

-“The biggest is just slowing the game down,” White said in a postgame video call.
-“As I’m walking up to the plate, I’m just talking to myself — stay within yourself, stay to the middle and make something happen.”
+“His swing decisions are the big thing for me,” Servais said.
+“He’s got power.
+He has a good swing and now he’s swinging at the right pitches.
+He’s been very aggressive.
+You can see the confidence growing from at-bat to at-bat.”

 The one run allowed came in the fifth inning when the Mariners were leading 3-0.
 Kikuchi gave up just his second homer this season, throwing a 90-mph cutter that found the barrel of Jose Trevino’s bat and turned into a deep solo homer into left field.